On this article

 What is Amplitude?

-Amplitude is a product analytics and event-tracking platform that helps businesses know their customers better.
-By keeping an eye on how users interact with digital products, Amplitude provides valuable information that can help enhance user experience.
+Amplitude is a product analytics and event-tracking platform that helps businesses gain a deeper understanding of their customers.
+By monitoring how users interact with digital products, Amplitude provides valuable insights that can help enhance the user experience.

 As a product analytics tool, Amplitude focuses on understanding user actions, making it easier for companies to keep users interested, encourage them to stick around longer, and support business expansion.